PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 **IMAP password:** This fields is an input type password and allows to enter the IMAP password.

-A tooltip is available: "Password to user to connecto to your IMAP server."
+A tooltip is available: "Password to use to connect to your IMAP server."

 **Delete messages:** If this toggle is enabled, messages on the server will be deleted as soon as PrestaShop has retrieved them.